namespace portions documentation

 code maintenance guidelines

-portions code requirements
+portions code features

 • pure python